 Year 1: Animals (vertebrates) of Perivale Wood

-During this session pupils will have the opportunity to examine a stuffed owl and peregrine falcon to identify the features and adaptations of birds and carnivores.
-They will compare these to song birds (omnivores) by looking at bird skeletons.
-They will then move on to common mammals found in Perivale Wood, looking at a preserved pipistrelle bat, a hedgehog skeleton and the skull of a fox.
+During this session pupils will have the opportunity to observe some of the birds found in Perivale Wood and discuss their features and adaptations to their environment.
+They will observe a birds nest and discuss how different species nest in different ways.
+They will then move on to common mammals found in Perivale Wood, looking at a preserved pipistrelle bat and the skull of a fox.
 Pupils will discuss whether the mammals looked at are carnivores, herbivores or omnivores.
-We will then move into the field and look for slow worms (as an example of a reptile) and hope to find frogs and/or newts to discuss the adaptations of amphibians.
-Pupils will also look for squirrels and birds.
+We will then move into the field and look for slow worms (as an example of a reptile) and look in the pond to find frogs and/or newts to discuss the adaptations of amphibians.
 No fish are found in Perivale Wood, but the features of fish will also be covered.

 Year 2: Living, dead or never alive

-Pupils will begin the session with a woodland walk scavenger hunt.
+Pupils will begin the session with a woodland walk scavenger hunt to find natural materials.
 Back at the Education Centre they will then carry out a series of sorting and classifying activities where they will decide whether the objects they have collected are living, dead or have never been alive.
-In addition to the objects collected they will also have the opportunity to examine a fox skull and stuffed owl.
+In addition to the objects collected they will also have the opportunity to examine a fox skull and a preserved slow worm.
 Pupils will then discuss the life processes that are common to all living things and take time to observe some of these processes in a woodlouse as it explores a microhabitat created by the pupils themselves.

 Year 2: Habitats

 During this session pupils will investigate the living things found in a woodland habitat.
 They will look for signs of animal life during a woodland walk and will spend quiet time in the woodland using their senses to answer questions about their environment.
 Pupils will discuss the animals and plants found in a woodland habitat and think about how they depend on each other for survival.
 Pupils will then investigate a log microhabitat to discover the variety of invertebrates that live there.
-They will record their findings and back at the Education Centre will draw a bar chart of their results and create simple food chains using some of the plants and animals observed during their time in Perivale Wood.
+They will consider what the invertebrates eat and create simple woodland food chains as a class.

 Years 3 & 4